ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The extended format is intended only for the 'scope' claim of access tokens, for the cases where the claim takes as value a CBOR byte string.
 That is, the extended format does not apply to the 'scope' parameter included in ACE messages, i.e., the Authorization Request and Authorization Response exchanged between the Client and the Authorization Server (see {{Sections 5.8.1 and 5.8.2 of I-D.ietf-ace-oauth-authz}}), the AS Request Creation Hints message from the Resource Server (see {{Section 5.3 of I-D.ietf-ace-oauth-authz}}), and the Introspection Response from the Authorization Server (see {{Section 5.9.2 of I-D.ietf-ace-oauth-authz}}).

 The value of the 'scope' claim following the extended format is composed as follows.
-Given the original scope using a semantics SEM and encoded as a CBOR byte string, the corresponding extended scope is encoded as a tagged CBOR byte string, wrapping a CBOR sequence {{RFC8742}} of two elements.
-In particular:
+Given the original scope using a semantics SEM and encoded as a CBOR byte string, the corresponding extended scope consists of the same CBOR byte string enclosed by a CBOR tag {{RFC8949}}, whose tag number identifies the semantics SEM.

-* The first element of the sequence is a CBOR integer, and identifies the semantics SEM used for this scope.
-The value of this element has to be taken from the "Value" column of the "ACE Scope Semantics" registry defined in {{iana-scope-semantics}} of this specification.

-   When defining a new semantics for a binary scope, it is up to the applications and application profiles to define and register the corresponding integer identifier (REQ28).

-* The second element of the sequence is the original scope using the semantics SEM, encoded as a CBOR byte string.

-Finally, the CBOR byte string wrapping the CBOR sequence is tagged, and identified by the CBOR tag TBD_TAG "ACE Extended Scope Format", defined in {{iana-cbor-tags}} of this specification.

 The resulting tagged CBOR byte string is used as value of the 'scope' claim of the access token.

-The usage of the extended scope format is not limited to application profiles of this specification or to applications based on group communication.
-Rather, it is generally applicable to any application and application profile where access control information in the access token is expressed as a binary encoded scope.

 {{cddl-ex-0-ext}} and {{cddl-ex-ext}} build on the examples in {{ssec-authorization-response}}, and show the corresponding extended scopes.